- Access and Safety On Campus

 - Resources and Tips for Working Remotely – Office of Quality Initiatives

 - Remote Work Checklist – Information Technology Services

 Teaching and Learning Services (TLS) has developed resources to help support course instructors as they transition to teaching in an online environment.

-In light of the ongoing COVID-19 pandemic and continued reduced campus activities, Carleton will be waiving all parking fees for the winter term and will not be issuing parking permits to students, faculty or staff at this time.
+In light of the ongoing COVID-19 pandemic and continued reduced campus activities, Carleton will be waiving all parking permit fees for the summer term and will not be issuing parking permits to students, faculty or staff at this time.

 Employees are expected to continue to work remotely if their duties can be performed remotely.

 You can rest assured that your parking space will be maintained.
-Parking Services will review its fees for the summer term and provide an update to the campus community.
+Parking Services will review its fees in the summer and provide an update to the campus community.

 We encourage all members of the Carleton community to consider donating their monthly parking rate to the Carleton Student Emergency Fund 2020 on FutureFunder to provide immediate assistance to Carleton students in these challenging times.

 Due to restricted building access under the Essential Services Order, Mail Services (124 PA) continues to act as centralized receiving for all incoming mail.
 As communicated previously, regular mail pickup and delivery across campus is still being held.
 If you have outgoing mail or would like to pick up items delivered to Mail Services, please make an appointment.
 Individuals can also make arrangements to pick up all items for their unit/department.